-The Functional Medicine Approach to Metabolic Conditions
+The Functional Medicine Approach to Metabolic Conditions in Cary NC

 A narrow but useful view on understanding how we work is to see us as just a bag of chemical reactions.
 All our thoughts and actions can be understood as a series of biochemical reactions going on primarily within the cells of our body.
 This magnificent symphony of molecular actions and reactions is highly complex but beautifully orchestrated.
 The conductor for the symphony is the process that involves the reading of our genetics and translation of that code into the production of proteins called enzymes that control every biochemical transformation in us.
 These chemical reactions allow us to sense our environment through vision, hearing, taste, smell, and feeling.
 These sense organs send biochemical signals to our brain which processes the information through another set of biochemical reactions, interprets them based on memory which is also chemical in nature, and takes action through the activation of our muscles- also a chemical reaction!
 In the background are a host of other reactions that control digestion and nutrient absorption then dissemination through the circulatory system along with oxygen from the lungs to feed and energize all the biochemical reactions taking place in all the cells.
 There is a biochemical detoxification and elimination system involving the cells themselves along with the lymphatic system, liver, gut, and kidneys.
 Then there are the biochemical reactions that run our immune system and the communication system that coordinates all of these activities called the endocrine system – our hormones.